location icon

 If your income is lower and is your main constraint to afford the house you like, you are better off buying your own home first.
 The reason for this is that banks don't count all the rental income or tax credits.
 This means that if you buy an investment property, you will have less money to spend on your own home.

 Of course, it all depends on your precise situation.
 If you live comfortably in a low-rent apartment, then you can easily wait to buy your own home, and you should definitely consider buying an investment property first.
 If you live in an area with quickly rising home prices, you may need to buy your own home property there first.
-You can always find an investment property elsewhere within your price range.
+You can always find a property to invest elsewhere within your price range.

 Dr. Chris Mulder